toralfhus/PROCCA/README.md

 # PROCCA
+Code relating to master thesis: MRI based radiomics to predict radiation-induced effects in mouse salivary glands.

-Simple segmentation of submandibular gland in mice from T2 weighted MR images, radiomic feature extraction, selection and model building.
+Semi-automatic segmentation of submandibular glands / sublingual glands in mice from T2 or T1 weighted MRI.
+Radiomic feature extraction using pyradiomics, feature selection and model building for prediction.